Redefining infertility: What fertility preservation coverage in Connecticut means to Texas

 Insurance coverage for egg freezing?
 The physicians at our Austin fertility center have been following a change in Connecticut law that will allow insured individuals to undergo fertility preservation, if it’s medically necessary.
-Our fertility specialists explain what you need to know about this law and how it could influence fertility preservation coverage in the state of Texas.
+Our fertility specialists explain what you need to know about this law and how it could influence fertility preservation coverage.

 Think of fertility preservation as a family-building insurance policy.
 Men and women who want to delay starting a family can freeze eggs, sperm or embryos.
 Some people select fertility preservation because they are not ready to start a family.
 They are still focusing on their career or finding the right partner.
-In other cases, men and women select it as a way to preserve their reproductive potential after a diagnosis of cancer or another condition that could affect their fertility.
+In other cases, men and women select it as a way to preserve their fertility after a diagnosis of cancer.

 Right now, fertility treatments are partially covered in Connecticut and 15 other “mandate states,” including Texas.
 However, the new law will allow men and women in Connecticut with a medical need for fertility preservation to receive coverage.